-There is a book that helps with this aspect of respecting others.
-It is ‘How to Win Friends and Influence People’.
+One book that helps with this aspect of respecting others is ‘How to Win Friends and Influence People’.

-Jennifer Lancaster writes books that help Australians earn, save, learn, and grow.
-Her next book (out in February) is: Creative Ways with Money.
+Jennifer Lancaster writes books and courses that help Australians earn, save, learn, and grow.
+Her 2020 book is: Creative Ways with Money.